 In 2018, a survey conducted by Times Higher Education, saw over 200 respondents from 45 countries, downplay the rise of online education.
 Now, in 2020, the reverse is the case, with most universities conducting sessions and exams online.

 The looming end of test scores

 Test centers across the world have shut down.
 The result is the suspension of major exams like GMAT, TOEFL, and GRE, etc.

 Thus, universities like INSEAD informed all its candidates, in March, that it would accept applications without a scorecard.

 Also, a record number of universities are dropping SAT and ACT requirements.
 The universities are even looking to continue this way if the first attempt proves successful.

 Flexibility in appearing for tests has been in the news for quite some time, but this time, the voices of the proponents are loud and clear.
 Some famous institutions like Trinity College and Boston University are already reviewing their policies to determine if entrance tests are required at all.

 The education space has undergone a sudden and major shakeup as the Corona Virus crisis deepens across the world.
-Online classes, flexible test, and no scorecards have been a major theme.
+Online education classes, flexible test, and no scorecards have been a major theme.
 Aspects that were never an idea of mainstream discussion are now on the front burner.
 It is advised to keep up with the latest trends by staying glued to Globemigrant.